zhampel/custom_scripts/README.md

 If you have a remote machine running a jupyter notebook that you want to access locally, you have to first run some lines in both locations.
-E.g. on ex-machina, run `jupyter notebook --no-browser --port=8889`, which says to start a jupyter session without spinning up a browser session, and allow us to listen on ***remote*** port 8889.
+E.g. on ex-machina, run `jupyter notebook --no-browser --port=8889`, which says to start a jupyter session without spinning up a browser, and allow us to listen on ***remote*** port 8889.
 Then we can access that session locally by running `ipytunnel ex-machina 8889`, requiring password as usual.
 This will spit out a ***local*** port number between 8888-8988, something like this: